oanafatu/code-test-messages/README.md

 The data is stored and manipulated in csv files.
 To work with csv I use pandas.
 You can find the files under the folder database:
 - messages.csv
 - users.csv
+* If I were to start over I would probably use postgres (and SQL Alchemy) for data.

 ### How to interact with the application: